Student complaints and concerns

 The Ombudsman is generally the office of last resort.
 If you have not followed the steps in the relevant University procedures, the Ombudsman may ask you to do so before considering your complaint.

 If the concern involves equal opportunity or discrimination matters, students may seek the advice of the Victorian Equal Opportunity and Human Rights Commission (or the equivalent office in another state) or the Australian Human Rights Commission.

-- Student Advisory Service can support you during the complaints process and help you to navigate your way around University legislation, policies and procedures.
+- Student Advocacy Service can support you during the complaints process and help you to navigate your way around University legislation, policies and procedures.

 - Counselling Services provide free and confidential counselling in a supportive and welcoming environment.

-- Disability and Learning Access Unit provides services to students with a disability.
+- Disability Support Services provides services to students with a disability.